omartarek300/Operating-Systems-Notes/1-Overview.md

 ## OS Design Principles

-- Seperation of mechanism and policy
+- Seperation of mechanism and policy(to make the mechanism and polices not affected by changes in each other EX: Car mechanism -> moving forward - Policy -> not exceed 50m/s policy has changed to not exceed 40m/s will this affect the mechanism?
+No.)
 	- implement flexible mechanisms to support many policies
     - e.g. LRU, LFU, random
 - Optimize for common case